Writing for history

 Avoid hyperbole and cliché

-It is impossible to write without any cliché at all – but an essay or text with too many clichés will sound unoriginal, lacking in creativity and annoying.
+It is almost impossible to write without any cliché at all, however, an essay or text with too much cliché will sound unoriginal, lacking in creativity and annoying.
 Be wary of clichés and try to limit them in your writing.
 It is much better to develop your own ways of expressing ideas and information.

 Avoid generalisation

-When writing about a large group, be sure to acknowledge its different leaders, factions, views and perspectives.
-Doing so avoids generalisation and will give your writing greater depth and complexity.
-Avoid sweeping statements that suggest ‘all people’ acted, behaved or thought in a particular way.
+When writing about a large group, be sure to acknowledge that it contained different responses, views and perspectives.
+Doing so avoids generalisation and gives your writing greater depth and complexity.

 Write clearly, objectively and dispassionately.
 Avoid making value judgements or using emotive labels such as “evil”, “twisted” or “abhorrent”.
 Always write in the third person, as someone looking at the topic from a neutral perspective.
 Never write in the first person or use phrases like “I think…” or “In my opinion…”.